cga-wm/advgis-delta/special_works/p2/README.md

 To create this regular grid of cells, the author likely employed the use of a fishnet and the "algorithm used to select grid cells located within 0.5 m of each node location" was likely a proximity analysis.

 I could see selecting grid cells within a distance of node points and storing those cells in their own dataset, then doing an overlay analysis to associate node IDs with each cell.

+**Intermediate Level**

+Showing local changes within a few gridded areas is okay, but one nice thing (in general) about soil conditions, such water potential, is that they tend to be continuous across a given surface (or horizon).
+Continuous variables can be estimated between known values because we know there has to be a smooth transition from one value to the next.

+Try to create a map in addition to the ones created in the Basic Level, where you estimate the values in between the sensors (e.g., spatial interpolation).

 ### GitHub Discussion
 [Special Works 2 (discussion board)](https://github.com/cga-wm/advgis-delta/discussions/8)